rya-sge/access-denied/_posts/2026-09-14-fri-toolbox-flashcards.md

 ### Proximity gap theorem

-**In plain words:** mix several lists with random weights; if even one is a mess, the mix is a mess too.
+**In plain words:** The proximity gap theorem says that if you mix several lists with random weights and even one of them is a mess, the mix is almost always a mess too.

 **Precisely:** For $$\delta$$ below the [Johnson bound](#johnson-bound), the combination $$\sum_j r^j u_j$$ is $$\delta$$-close either for a negligible fraction of $$r$$ or for all $$r$$; in the second case every $$u_j$$ agrees with a codeword on one common set of positions.